The Survivalist (novel series)

 The Survivalist is the generic title of Jerry Ahern's long-lived series of 29 pulp novels centering around John Rourke, an ex-CIA officer turned weapons and survival expert, in the aftermath of a nuclear war.

 Background

 Ahern produced twenty-seven novels in numbered sequence, plus two un-numbered novels which fit between 15/16 and 21/22, selling 3.5 million copies in total.

 The first few books cover Rourke's attempts to find his family, on the way fighting invading Soviet troops as well as typical post-apocalyptic villains such as biker gangs, mutants and cannibals in extended scenes of graphic violence.
 Later books head more into science fiction with cryonics, doomsday weapons and underwater cities.

 Starting in 2007, audio versions started to be released by Graphic Audio covering the entire series of novels.
 The last book released in 2011.

 The series was long out of print, until the continuation of the series in The Inheritors of Earth which was released June 2013.
 However e-book versions of the entire series are available.

-Some of the books were translated into Polish.
-Also a French publisher (see below) extended the series..
-The Finnish translations were titled as ”Voittaja” (meaning "the Winner") series.
-However the original ”Survivalist” logo was included as well on the Finnish version covers.